Merchant151/webpageModifications/notes.md

 Content security policy headers can be used to restrict content scripts from running.
 These can be verified in dev tools.

+to bypass content scripts secrity polices you man need to use a service worker to preform the work instead.

+CROS restrctions also apply to content scripts.

+Content scripts are injected into an 'isolated world' you can change this by setting the world pram to MAIN

+Limit the privledges given to content scritps.

+Expensive work should be done in the background by sending commands to other parts of the extension.

+Docs at developer.chrome.com